witten-wu/NLLDS-Manual/docs/GPUDocs.md

 Here I will show you an example to run python program.

-1. Suppose we want to execute the following Python code:
+1. Suppose we want to execute the following Python code, which is the multiplication of two matrix of 10240 x 10240 dimensions:

 ```bash
 import numpy as np